trannolis/MockInstagram/README.md

-# Finstagram Application using Flask and SQL
+# MockInstagram Application using Flask and SQL

 CS-UY 3083 Introduction to Databases